Code-Institute-Submissions/user-centric-project-bg/README.md

 CSS3 used to override Bootstrap defaults and to customise or make the site my own

 ##Testing
-Test Script: added to "include link"
+Test Script: added to "Design Folder"
 "Tests will be carried out after each iteration or sprint
      and bugs will be fixed and retested and README.md file updated if required